directus/directus/src/interfaces/readme.md

 #### `component`
 The Vue component that makes up the input of the interface.
 This is the component that will be rendered in the edit form.

-#### `display`
-Next to the actual input, interfaces have the ability to define the way it's value it's shown elsewhere in the platform.
-This can be useful if the data needs to be manipulated before it can shown to the end user in a way that makes sense.
-For example, one might want to convert a hex value into a color swatch when the value is being shown in the platform.

-This value can either be:

-* `null`
-  render the raw value as stored in the database
-* `(val) => string | number`
-  a callback function that converts the value before being shown
-* Vue Component
-  a custom Vue component that will be rendered inline.
-Ideally this is a functional component, to ensure performance when looking at large datasets.